in-droid/RProjects/README.md

 # RProject for predicting energy usage
 ## Classification and regression with machine learning

-A more detailed descrition is avilable in [this pdf.](Porocilo.pdf)
+A more detailed description is avilable in [this pdf.](Porocilo.pdf)